Chandi Mandir

 Chandi Mandir (Hindi, Mandir: "Temple") is a Hindu temple dedicated to Chandi the goddess of power, near Chandigarh, located on NH-5 Chandigarh-Kalka highway in Panchkula city of Haryana state of India.
 It is about 15 km from the city of Chandigarh, which was named after the temple, and about 10 km away from the Mansa Devi Shrine.
 The temple is situated amidst beautiful surroundings and the backdrop of the Shivalik hills.

-Locations
+Location

 Chandi Mandir lies in the Chandimandir Cantonment which is home of Western Command of the Indian army.

 Temple

 The Chandi Mandir is managed by the Shri Mata Mansa Devi Shrine Board.
 The temple has statues of various Hindu deities including Chandi, Radha Krishna, Hanuman, Shiva and Ram.

 Festivals

 During the festival of Durga Puja during Navratras, thousands of people visit this temple.

 Other Chandi temples in India

 Other popular Chandi Devi temples in India are: